jeffbass/imagezmq/docs/imagezmq-uses.rst

-`imagenode: Capture and Send Images and Sensor Data. <https://github.com/jeffbass/imagenode>`_ The Mac (or other Linux computer) **imagehub** program can be found on GitHub at `imagehub: Receive and Store Images and Event Logs. <https://github.com/jeffbass/imagehub>`_ A overall project description of the farm automation software and hardware can be found on GitHub at
+`imagenode: Capture and Send Images and Sensor Data. <https://github.com/jeffbass/imagenode>`_ The Mac (or other Linux computer) **imagehub** program can be found on GitHub at `imagehub: Receive and Store Images and Event Logs. <https://github.com/jeffbass/imagehub>`_ The overall project description of the farm automation software and hardware can be found on GitHub at
 `Yin Yang Ranch. <https://github.com/jeffbass/yin-yang-ranch>`_